software-engineering-at-home/content/README.md

 ### Why

-Content to teach the world about software, programming, and engineering topics of interest.
+Content to teach the world about software, programming, and engineering topics of interest - to engage with excellence and the distribution of great ideas.

 ### How